top of page

 What Not to Do When Grief Hits

-Grief isn’t something to conquer. it’s something to move through.
+Grief isn’t something to conquer; it’s something to move through.
+Allow yourself the grace to feel.

 Gentle Ways to Ride the Wave

-• Write one sentence about what you’re feeling
+• Writing one sentence about what you’re feeling.

 • Reminding yourself, “This will pass.”